1. Regulatory framework

 Yes.

-As a general rule, members of the company’s management board, supervisory board and audit committee must have either Polish citizenship or the citizenship of a European Union member state, a member state of the European Free Trade Association (EFTA), parties to the agreement on the European Economic Area or the Organisation for Economic Cooperation and Development.
+As a general rule, members of the company’s management board, supervisory board and audit committee must have either Polish citizenship or the citizenship of a European Union member state, a member state of the European Free Trade Association (EFTA), or parties to the agreement on the European Economic Area or the Organisation for Economic Cooperation and Development.
 This requirement does not apply to the foreign companies mentioned in 2.1.

 2.7 Are there any mandatory reporting requirements (beyond tax) regarding a gambling company’s corporate governance matters?